Jmw150/computercraft.code/README.md

 # computercraft.code

-This is a selection of lua scripts for minecraft's computercraft mod includes some, basic, AI stuff from Peter Norvig's Artificial intelligence book.
+This is a selection of lua scripts for minecraft's computercraft mod includes:

+Tree cutting
+GPS
+mining
+cobble stone farmer
+random agent (from Peter Norvig's AI book)